Weinhaus Rheingold: Cold storage rooms

-The seven main cold storage rooms for storing perishable foodstuffs such as meat, fish, poultry, butter, cheese and vegetables together covered an area of approximately 160 m² in the basement.
+The seven main cold storage rooms for storing perishable foodstuffs such as meat, fish, poultry, butter, cheese and vegetables together covered an area of approximately 160 m^{2} in the basement.
 The respective daily requirements of the three kitchens were stored in ten further cold storage rooms of 15 to 20 square meters each in the kitchens themselves.
 Impregnated cork panels isolated the cold storage rooms from the surroundings.
 Their walls, ceilings and floors were lined with white tiles.
-The cold was produced by a compression refrigeration machine delivered by August Borsig in Berlin-Tegel using sulfur dioxide as the refrigerant.
+The cold was produced by a compression refrigeration machine delivered by August Borsig in Tegel using sulfur dioxide as the refrigerant.
 A pipe system with cork insulation distributed the brine cooled to −12 °C from the basement to the various cold storage rooms, whose temperature was set between +2 and +6 °C depending on the type of food.
 The refrigeration machine additionally produced two tons of ice daily for the needs in the various restaurants of the Weinhaus.